aquinordg/cabidge/index.md

 catbird(lmbd = 0.5, eps = 0.5, m, n, k)

 ```
-Generates random categorical binary data with _m_ examples (rows), _n_ attributes (columns), for _k_ groups.
-The algorithm divides the number of examples into equal amounts within each of the groups.
+Generates random categorical binary data with _m_ examples (rows), _n_ attributes (columns), for _k_ clusters.
+The algorithm divides the number of examples into equal amounts within each of the clusters.

 Given s = n//2 + 1, the construction of the databases, the process is divided into three phases:

 - We filled in _s_ features, obtained from the multiplication of a single matrix, for each cluster, and a array, for each example.
-Both the matrix and the vector are obtained from gaussian distributions.
+Both the matrix and the array are obtained from gaussian distributions.

-- The remaining _n - s_ features are filled using the eps interference value.
+- The remaining _n - s_ features are filled using the _eps_ interference value.
 Examples within each cluster receive interference in the same positions, uniquely.

-- In this way, we apply a sigmoid function to the database and convert it to the binary base, given the probability lmbd.
+- In this way, we apply a sigmoid function to the database and convert it to the binary base, given the probability _lmbd_.
 Where we associate 1 to values smaller than the parameter.

 #### Parameters